 - igneous and metamorphic rocks, such as granite

-It is not just natural rock that contains radon.
+Natural rock is not the only source of radon.
 Man-made structures can also be responsible for radon poisoning.

 Radon tends to enter buildings at their lowest point.
 It often makes its way in through splits in foundations, cracks in walls, gaps around pipes, cavities inside walls and the water supply.
-The gas is likely to accumulate in airtight buildings that are not well-ventilated.
+The gas is likely to build up in poorly ventilated, airtight buildings.

-Iowa has the highest percentage of homes scoring above a safe radon level, with 71.6 percent of homes potentially affected.
-The high levels of radon in Iowa are the result of ancient glaciers that have ground down granite rocks over and deposited them in the form of soil.
+Iowa has the highest percentage of homes scoring above a safe radon level, with 71.6 percent of homes potentially at risk.
+The high levels of radon in Iowa are the result of ancient glaciers that ground down granite rocks over time and deposited them in the form of soil.

 Radon risks at home

-There are some difficulties in assessing the exact risks of radon in the home.
-Most studies have used data from miners, who will have had far more exposure to radon than is likely in any building.
+The exact risks of radon in the home are difficult to assess.
+Most studies of the risks used data from miners, who will have had far more exposure to radon than is likely in any building.

-The biggest cause of lung cancer is smoking, and this can confuse identification of radon as a cause of cancer because even non-smokers may have been exposed to second-hand smoke.
+The biggest cause of lung cancer is smoking, and this can confuse the identification of radon.
+Non-smokers may have had exposure to second-hand smoke.

-A combination of radon and cigarette smoke could, potentially, be more harmful than either on an individual basis.
+A combination of radon and cigarette smoke could potentially be more harmful than exposure to either in isolation.

 Some researchers believe that the risk of cancer from radon without exposure to cigarette smoke is so small as to be almost insignificant.

-Others, however, believe the risks presented to lung health by radon are understated and deserve more attention.
+Others, however, believe the risks that radon presents to lung health are understated and deserve more attention.

 Some estimate that 1 in 15 homes in the U.S. has elevated levels of radon.
-Radon test kits are widely available and are generally cheap or even free.
-Click here to choose from a range of testing kits online.
+Radon test kits are widely available and generally cheap or even free.

-Radon kits include a collector to be left in the lowest habited room of the house for 2 to 7 days.
-This can then be sent off to a laboratory for evaluation.
+Radon kits include a collector.
+A person with the kit should leave it in the lowest habited room of the house for 2–7 days.
+They can then send the collected sample to a laboratory for evaluation.

 - Sub-slab depressurization, or soil suction: This consists of a vent pipe system and a fan that pulls radon from under the house, venting it to the outside.

-- Improving ventilation: It is also important to avoid moving radon from lower floors to the rest of the home.
+- Improving ventilation: Also, avoid moving radon from lower floors to the rest of the home.